as researched by CW4 Josef A. Orosz, Jr.,

 He appeared in numerous Campaigns and Engagements and was wounded at Gaines's Mill June, 1862, for which he was awarded the Congressional Medal of Honor for Gallantry, and again later at Gettysburg while serving as the Chief of Staff of the Army of the Potomac.

-Civil War, MG Butterfield became involved with shipping, banking, real estate, national
+Civil War, MG Butterfield became involved with shipping, banking, real estate,

-Peninsular Campaign in
+conducted the Peninsular Campaign in

 Butterfield commanded the Third Brigade, which was mauled by the Confederates